josephsmithberger/XogotDocs/Documentation.docc/Differences.md

 Input Map, Autoload and Plugins, can be navigated to by tapping on the **General** in the drop-down list at the top of the Settings dialog.

+## Visual Shader Editor

+While Xogot projects can include and run Visual Shaders that were created in Godot on the desktop, Xogot does not currently include the Visual Shader Editor, so it is not currenlty possible to create or update Visual Shaders in Xogot.

 ## Layout changes

 Xogot's UI has been adapted to better suit the iPad, including making parts of